VagTsop/Design-Patterns/README.md

 ### 5. Strategy Pattern
 The `Strategy pattern` is employed to implement different sorting strategies for tasks.
 You can choose between two sorting strategies: sorting tasks by title or sorting them by type.
 This pattern allows for easy addition of new sorting strategies in the future without modifying existing code.

+### 6. Decorator Pattern
+The `Decorator pattern` is used to enhance the behavior of tasks by dynamically attaching additional responsibilities to them.
+In this application, decorators are used to add properties such as priority and due dates to tasks without modifying their core implementation.
+This allows for flexible and reusable task customization.

 ## Getting Started